 - 3D printing from biodegradable composites to create complex architectural forms

-These innovative approaches allow for the creation of living walls and facades that not only serve constructive purposes but also actively interact with the environment, improving air quality and microclimate in cities.
+These innovative approaches allow creating living walls and facades that not only serve structural purposes, but also actively interact with the environment, improving air quality and microclimate in cities.

 Architectural planning with biomaterials is actively being implemented in international practice.
-Here are several iconic examples of bioarchitecture:
+At one of the major construction projects in Europe, it was possible to reduce the carbon footprint by 45% through comprehensive use of biomaterials.
+Here are several landmark examples of bioarchitecture:

 Imagine a building that is literally grown from mushrooms and after use can return to the soil without a single gram of waste!
-In 2014, the architectural bureau The Living implemented such a revolutionary project — the temporary Hy-Fi pavilion at the Museum of Modern Art in New York.
+In 2014, The Living architectural firm implemented such a revolutionary project — the temporary Hy-Fi pavilion at the Museum of Modern Art in New York.
 The building was constructed from bio-bricks created from mushroom mycelium and agricultural waste.
-The process of growing the building material took only five days, and after the pavilion was dismantled, all the bio-bricks completely composted, demonstrating the principle of zero-waste architecture.
-The project received numerous awards for its innovative approach to eco-friendly construction and opened new perspectives for the use of mycelium structures in large-scale construction.
-Today, the technology continues to develop, and projects for permanent buildings using improved mycelium composites are already being developed.
+The building material growing process took only five days.
+And after dismantling the pavilion, all bio-bricks were completely composted, demonstrating the principle of zero-waste architecture.
+The project received numerous awards for its innovative approach to ecological construction and opened new prospects for the application of mycelium structures in large-scale construction.
+Today the technology continues to develop, and projects for permanent buildings using improved mycelium composites are already being developed.
 This example clearly shows where mycelium is used in construction and what potential this unique biomaterial has.

-Impressive examples of buildings made from biomaterials are being implemented around the world, demonstrating the practical application of sustainable architecture principles.
-These projects not only represent architectural value — they evoke genuine admiration for their innovation and harmonious combination with nature:
+Impressive examples of buildings from biomaterials are being implemented around the world, demonstrating practical application of sustainable architecture principles.
+These projects don't just represent architectural value — they inspire genuine admiration with their innovation and harmonious combination with nature:

-- BIQ House (Hamburg, Germany) — the world's first building with bioreactor facades made from microalgae
+- BIQ House (Hamburg, Germany) — the world's first building with bioreactor facades from microalgae

-- Bamboo Sports Hall (Bali, Indonesia) — a sports hall with an innovative bamboo structure
+- Bamboo Sports Hall (Bali, Indonesia) — a sports hall with innovative bamboo construction, demonstrating the possibilities of using bamboo in interiors and building exteriors

 - Cork House (United Kingdom) — a residential house built from cork blocks

-- MycoTree (Seoul, South Korea) — a self-supporting structure made from mycelium composites
+- MycoTree (Seoul, South Korea) — a self-supporting structure from mycelium composites

 - Biohouse (Netherlands) — a residential building using more than 100 different biomaterials

-Each of these projects demonstrates how bamboo in modern architecture, cork coverings in interiors, and other natural materials can successfully replace traditional building solutions, simultaneously creating unique aesthetics and increasing environmental friendliness.
+Each of these projects demonstrates how bamboo in modern architecture, cork coverings in interiors and other natural materials can successfully replace traditional building solutions.
+Simultaneously, unique aesthetics are created and environmental friendliness is increased.

-When considering the economic efficiency of bioarchitecture, it's important to take into account not only the initial investments but also long-term benefits.
-Comparison of costs with traditional materials shows that, although initial costs may be higher, the lifespan of biomaterials and their energy efficiency create a significant advantage in the long term.
+When considering the economic efficiency of bioarchitecture, it's important to account for not only initial investments, but also long-term benefits.
+Considering market specifics, cost comparison with traditional materials shows: although initial costs may be higher, the service life of biomaterials and their energy efficiency create significant advantages in the long-term perspective.

-The cost of biomaterials in construction depends on many factors: availability of raw materials, production technology, project scale.
-Although some innovative biomaterials may have a higher initial cost, the payback of eco-friendly projects is often ensured through:
+The cost of biomaterials in construction depends on many factors: raw material availability, production technology, project scale.
+Although some innovative biomaterials may have higher initial costs, the payback of ecological projects is often ensured through:

-- Decreased disposal costs at the end of the life cycle
+- Reduced disposal costs at the end of life cycle

 - Access to green certifications and corresponding tax benefits

-Research shows that potential savings on operational costs over a 20-year period can reach 150-200% of the initial investments in premium-class biomaterials, making such solutions economically attractive for forward-looking investors.
+Research shows that potential savings on operational costs over a 20-year period can reach 150-200% of initial investments in premium biomaterials.
+This makes such solutions economically attractive for forward-thinking investors.

-The market for biodegradable building materials demonstrates steady growth.
-According to analysts' forecasts, by 2030, the share of biomaterials in architecture and construction may grow to 30-35%.
-Leaders in the implementation of biomaterials are countries of the European Union, where stimulating regulatory norms are in effect.
-A number of countries have introduced "green" standards for new buildings, promoting the use of renewable resources in architecture.
-Eco-material manufacturers in Europe are also beginning to actively develop, opening opportunities for local architects and builders to implement innovative projects using 21st-century straw houses and other biocomposites.
+The biodegradable building materials market demonstrates steady growth.
+According to analysts' forecasts, by 2030 the share of biomaterials in architecture and construction could grow to 30-35%.
+Leaders in biomaterial implementation are European Union countries, where stimulating regulatory norms are in effect.
+A number of countries have introduced "green" standards for new buildings.
+This promotes the use of renewable resources in architecture.
+Eco-material manufacturers in Europe are also beginning to actively develop, opening opportunities for local architects and builders to implement innovative projects using 21st century straw houses and other biocomposites.

-"The economics of biomaterials goes beyond simple calculations of the cost per square meter.
+"The economics of biomaterials goes beyond simple calculations of cost per square meter.
 We must consider the full life cycle of a building, including social and environmental benefits.
-Investments in green architecture today are investments in our future," — states Michael Pawitt, founder of the architectural bureau Biomaterial Futures.
+Investments in green architecture today are investments in our future," states Michael Pawlyn, founder of Biomaterial Futures architectural firm.

-Despite the obvious advantages, the integration of biomaterials into architecture faces a number of challenges:
+Despite obvious advantages, the integration of biomaterials into architecture faces a number of challenges:

 Problem | Solution | Technology Examples |